 VSC Light On: Common Causes and How to fix it

-The vehicle stability control is a system in many Toyota and Lexus cars that is designed to prevent the car from sliding and slipping during tough climates.
+The vehicle stability control system is implemented in most of the Toyota and Lexus cars manufactured today, and it is designed to prevent the car from slipping and sliding due to rough weather conditions.

-During times of extended precipitation, the roads will become slippery and cause problems for tires trying to gain friction.
-The system that is in charge of preventing your vehicle from sliding around the road is the vehicle stability control system, or VSC.
+When precipitation becomes too severe for long periods, roads become slippery and pose a challenge to the tires attempting to gain traction.
+The system that is meant to control the sliding of your vehicle on the road is called the vehicle stability control system, or VSC.

 What Is a VSC System?